 Uncle Boon's Thai Roast Chicken

 At Uncle Boon’s in Manhattan, chef Matt Danzer cooks chickens in a giant rotisserie oven, but the birds are equally delicious roasted on a rack in a home oven.
-Here’s what makes them so good: They’re brined, then rubbed with a combination of coconut cream and kaffir lime before roasting, yielding golden, crackly skin.
+Here’s what makes them so good: They’re brined, then rubbed with a combination of coconut cream and makrut lime before roasting, yielding golden, crackly skin.
 Slideshow: Roast Chicken Recipes

 This roasted chicken needs a wine that can match the richness of the coconut cream and the brightness of the kaffir lime leaves, like full-bodied, off-dry Riesling.